demigod-tools/demigod-tools/README.md

   `brew install direnv pv`

+   Also, be sure to integrate DIRENV into your shell using the information here: https://direnv.net/docs/hook.html

 * Docker version 4.0+ ( docker-compose is now a part of default install )

   `brew install --cask docker`